osilander/genomics-tutorial/ngs-tools/index.rst

 Software packages and tools are pieces of software that have been developed to perform specific jobs, or are used to implement specific methods.
 Your general view of a software package may be something like Excel or Chrome or TikTok.
 However, more fundamentally software is simply a group of instructions used to perform a specific task.
 In bioinformatics, for example, this could be a set of instructions telling the computer how to interpret and display the quality scores from a ``.fastq`` file.

 *However*, software packages and tools often have **dependencies**, which are other pieces of software or tools that are necessary to run the software you would like to install.
 For example, to use Instagram, you also need software that controls your phone's camera.
 This reliance of Instagram on camera-controlling software is known as a **dependency**.
-Software like Instagrtam is designed to be **user-friendly**, and during installation will usually check that such camera-controlling software exists, and if it does not, may try to install it.
+Software like Instagram is designed to be **user-friendly**, and during installation will usually check that such camera-controlling software exists, and if it does not, may try to install it.

 Making the matter worse, bioinformatics soaftware, much of which is written by inexperienced computer scientists, or worse, biologists, often does not check for dependencies.
 This can create signficant issues if you try to run a price of software but are missing dependencies (the other pieces of software that are also required).